mcfrith/last-rna/last-long-reads.md

 * `-j1e6` tells it to join exons separated by up to 10^6 bases into one alignment.

+## Aligning RNA or cDNA to a transcriptome?

+Untested suggestions:

+* Basically, use the above "Aligning DNA sequences" recipe.

+* Replace `-m1e-6` with `-m1`.
+This is because a read may align ambiguously to multiple overlapping isoforms.

+* Perhaps use `lastal` option `-m20` or `-m50`.
+This makes it more sensitive but slower.
+It especially helps to find alignments of sequences that are repeated many times in the reference (e.g. overlapping isoforms).

 ## Appendix A: Which genome sequence to use?